harshilsharmaa/URL-Shotner/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory and run npm install to install the necessary dependencies.
-3. Start the server by running npm start
+3. Start the server by running npm start.

 ## Contributing
 Contributions to the project are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request in diffrent branch.